ganultap/trivia-mrc/README.md

 ## Installation

-Place the file `trivia.mrc` in your mIRC directory and run the following command inside mIRC.
+Put `src/trivia.mrc` in your mIRC directory and run the following command inside mIRC.

     /load -rs trivia.mrc